soft9000/PyDAO/README.md

 Selecting Data: https://github.com/soft9000/PyDAO/blob/master/SqltDAO/DaoTest01/GenNasdaqTest.py

-While a CSV file is incuded, note that the most recent set of tokens can be downloaded from the stock exchange.
+While that stock exchange's official pipe-delimited ("enpiped" ;) data file is incuded for demonstrative purposes, note that the most recent set of enpiped data tokens can be downloaded from the stock exchange.

 VIDEO TRAINING
 --------------